Stefan Cohn-Vossen: Biography

-He was born in Breslau (then a city in the Kingdom of Prussia; now Wrocław in Poland).
+Stefan Cohn-Vossen was born 28 May, 1902 to Emanuel Cohn, a lawyer, and Hedwig (née Vossen) in Breslau (then a city in the Kingdom of Prussia; now Wrocław in Poland).
+He attended Göttingen in 1920; his notes from Hilbert's lectures on geometry at that time would form the basis for Anschauliche Geometrie.

 He wrote a 1924 doctoral dissertation at the University of Breslau (now the University of Wrocław) under the supervision of Adolf Kneser.
-He became a professor at the University of Cologne in 1930.
+In 1929 he completed his habilitation at Göttingen with his thesis Non-rigid closed surfaces under Richard Courant.